-Contact Andrea at Shiatsu Bodyworks for a clarity call or an online session, or in the room if you're in Gloucestershire.
-Use the principles of yin and yang for health to help you alleviate your aches, ailments and issues.
-Chek out the treatment options here
+Contact Andrea at Shiatsu Bodyworks for a Health & Vitality call, you can then book an online session, or in the room if you're in Gloucestershire.
+Use the principles of yin and yang from chinese medicine for health to help you alleviate your aches, ailments and issues.
+Check out the shiatsu treatment options here

 About Andrea at Shiatsu Bodyworks Cheltenham